School Nurse

 In 1902, Lina Rogers became the first school nurse in the United States.
 She was hired as part of an experiment in New York City to see if providing medical care directly to students could help reduce absenteeism.
 Previously, students who had contagious conditions were excluded from school rather than being helped to continue attending.
 During this month-long experiment, Rogers provided care for students in four schools during school hours, and after classes were released, she visited parents and educated them on proper care.

 The results were remarkable.
 Lice all but disappeared, and students with contagious diseases could attend school more than before.
-Because of her resounding success, Rogers was eventually appointed to New York City’s Board of health as their first municipally sponsored school nurse.
-Over the last century, school nursing has grown immensely, and now there are over 132,000 nurses in public and private schools across the country.
+Because of her resounding success, Rogers was eventually appointed to New York City’s Board of Health as their first municipally sponsored school nurse.
+Over the last century, school nursing has grown immensely, and now there are over 95,000 nurses in public and private schools across the country.

-Jobs for school nurses are in high demand as the Center for Disease Control recommends that schools maintain a ratio of one nurse for every 750 students.
+Jobs for school nurses are in high demand as the Centers for Disease Control and Prevention recommends that schools maintain a ratio of one nurse for every 750 students.
 However, most districts are falling short.
-A survey completed in Washington in 2019 found that the ratio across the state was one nurse for every 1,173 students.
-This lack of nurses in schools is due to both staffing shortages as well as district budget shortfalls.
+A paper published in 2023 found that in Washington, the ratio across the state was one nurse for every 848 students.
+This lack of nurses in schools is due to both staffing shortages and district budget shortfalls.

 Becoming a school nurse starts with completing a general nursing degree program.
-Next, aspiring school nurses can complete on-the-job training or may choose to complete additional education through a bachelor’s, master’s, or certificate program.
+Next, aspiring school nurses can complete on-the-job training or pursue additional education through a bachelor’s, master’s, or certificate program.
 Licensure by the state where they practice is mandatory, but certification is optional.

 If providing nursing care to students sounds like a rewarding career, keep reading to learn about top programs, admission requirements, typical job duties, and salary ranges.